deukryeol-yoon/graphlets-over-time/README.md

 ## Running Demo
 You can create intermediate files and see results by running the script files below.
 Because it takes a long time to run large datasets (Patent, Stackoverflow), they are commented out.
  * draw-correlation-heatmap.sh : draw a heatmap of the similarity of graphs.
-(Figures 2 and 9)
+(Figures 1 and 6)
  * generate-all-evolution.sh : generate ratios of graphlets in datasets.
- * graph-evolution.sh : draw ratios of graphlets over time (Figure 3) and calculate the average R-squared value of them.
+ * graph-evolution.sh : draw ratios of instances of graphlets over time.
+(Table 3)
  * graphlet-transition-graph.sh : draw graphlet transition graphs.
+(Table 5)
+ * node_signal.sh :  draw the Spearman's rank correlation coefficient between node role ratios and future centralities.
 (Figure 4)
- * node_signal.sh :  draw monotonic increasing or decreasing node signals.
-(Figure 7)
  * node_prediction.sh : generate node features, which are node role, node prominence profile, and global statistics, and predict the centrality of nodes using them.
- * edge_signal.sh : draw monotonic increasing or decreasing edge signals.
-(Figure 8)
+ * edge_signal.sh : draw the Spearman's rank correlation coefficient between edge role ratios and future centralities.
+(Figure 5)
  * edge_prediction.sh : generate edge features, which are edge role and global statistics, and predict the centrality of edges using them.